xiix0/scam/README.md

-You will be imprisoned for contributing your time and skill to a bank robbery.
+You are scrupulously honest, frank, and straightforward.
+Therefore you have few friends.